A Brief History of the Library

 The Library’s official grand re-opening occurred on June 12 and 13, 2015, with an evening gala and daytime ribbon cutting.

-The upper level of the Library houses administration, extension services and management of the collection.
+The upper level of the library houses administration, extension services and management of the collection.